pixsoftwaregmbh/icinga2-checks/README.md

 ## Important note
 This checks were written and tested on our setup.
 Might not work for everyone.
 The work is of limited scope.
-Fell free to use it tho.
+Feel free to use it tho.
 If you would like to add new features submit a pull request or fork the repo.
+Bug reports are welcomed.

 ## Documentation
 Each check should have a doc ending with .md inside the docs folder.